pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Write text`:

+1. print
+2. write down
+3. write it down
+4. print space
+5. write down space
+6. write it down space
-1. print who are you
+7. print who are you who are you
-2. write who are you
+8. write down the universe is cracked who are you
-3. write it the universe is cracked
+9. write it down the universe is cracked who are you

 **Português**